PaoloTCS/FIL_PDFs/Roberto_Draft.md

 The boundary ds² = 0 represents the "creative horizon"—the edge of logical deducibility.

-*(New Addition: Formal causal classification algorithm and information propagation constraints.)*

 ### 4.3 Geodesics and Optimal Computation

 **Definition 4.3 (Computational Geodesic).** *The optimal path between states satisfies:*